Tuesday, 20 April

 Board of Governors as well as a representative for airspace users to SESAR Master Planning Committee, Pascal is further supporting the business aviation needs.

 Pascal has been flying and holding managerial roles during his whole career.
-He started off in the Belgium Air Force, where after graduation he flew the F-16 and T-38 in the US Air Force followed by 6 years in the airlines
+He started off in the Belgium Air Force, where after graduation he flew the F-16 and T-38 in the U.S. Air Force followed by 6 years in the airlines

 Plenary Panel I: Global Harmonization